Hebrew and Judaic Studies (2022 - 2024)

 HBRJD-UA 500 Seminar.
 Offered periodically.
 Zweig.
 2 points.

-In the pre-State period (to 1948) the Zionist movement mobilized support through the lens of the camera, projecting a specific image of Palestine/Land of Israel and an idealized view of the creation of a new Hebrew nation.
-The medium of cinema was used both for advocacy and for self-definition.
-Following the creation of Israel, film became an important means of social integration, creating shared images of the dramatic events surrounding the creation of the State and its early years.
+In the pre-State period (to 1948) the Zionist movement mobilized support through the camera lens, projecting a specific image of Palestine/the Land of Israel and an idealized view of the creation of a new Hebrew nation.
+The medium was used both for advocacy and for self-definition.
+Following the creation of Israel, film was an important means of social integration, creating shared images of the dramatic events surrounding the creation of the nation and its early years.
 Examination and consideration of these developments and the political and social dimensions of cinema.